smonsalvemej2019/FCFS-CPU-Scheduler/README.md

 <h1>Updates by date</h1>
 <hr>
 <h2>03/4/21</h2>
-<p>I decided to turn the code I had for single linked list using object-oriented programming<br>
+<p>I decided to turn the code I had for single linked list using object-oriented programming
 into code for double linked list data structures.
 My plan is to implement 2 (maybe 3 queues)</p>
 <ul>
 	<li>A waiting queue.</li>